thisissoon/timedance/content/releases/timedance-006-bruce.md

 +++

 <!-- Provide a summary/statement below -->
+Bruce debuts on Timedance with two cuts of floor destroying workouts.
+Tenacious kick drums set the tone whilst screaming feedback leaves no sense of predictability.
+-
 140g record, mastered by Beau Thomas.
 Black sleeve w/ sticker - artwork by Bruce